phuonglh/vn.vitk/POS.md

   been word segmented, and it will be tagged line by line.
-2. In the `eval` mode, the tagger loads a pre-trained CMM, reads and evaluates the accuracy of the tagger on an input text file, and writes the performance of the tagger to the console.
+2. In the `eval` mode, the tagger loads a pre-trained CMM, reads and evaluates the accuracy of the tagger on an input text file, and reports the performance of the tagger to the console.
-  * A pre-trained CMM is similar to that in the `tag` mode above.
+  * A pre-trained CMM is similar to that in the `tag` mode described above.
   * However, the input text file now contains manually tagged sentences, each sentence on a line, in a simple format as follows:
   `Đất/N nghèo/A trở_mình/V ./.` That is, each word is paired with its